vip306/IDS-Module1-alt3-New/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f2c94437a4
 ## 1. Sort

-When looking at a dataset, we may want to sort the data in an order that makes more sense to analyse it.
+In exploratory data analysis, we often want to sort the data.
+Let's see how we can do that with a sample dataset.

 The dataset we're using in this chapter is called `RatPupWeight`.
+Since `RatPupWeight` is a built-in dataset in R's `nmle` package, there is no need to load the data.

 The variables we're using are:

-weight       : Birth weight of the rat pup sex            : Sex of the rat pup (Male, Female) Litter          : Litter ID number
+weight     : Birth weight of the rat pup sex        : Sex of the rat pup (Male, Female)
+Litter     : Litter ID number
 Lsize      : Number of pups per litter
 Treatment  : Level of dosage given to to the litter (High, Low, Control)

-If you want to, you can have a look at the entire data by typing `View(RatPupWeight)` in the R console.
+To have a look at the dataset, simply run `RatPupWeight` in the R console.

 *** =instructions
-Use the `$` operator to access the weight data and store it the object `weight`.
+- Use the `$` operator to access the weight data and store it the object `weight`.
-Then use the sort function to redefine `weight` so that it is sorted.
+- Then use the sort function to redefine `weight` so that it is sorted.
-Finally use the `[` operator to report the smallest weight size.
+- Finally use the `[` operator to report the smallest weight size.
+- Use sample code on the `murders` dataset (preloaded in your working environment) as reference.

 *** =hint